chrislaney/SpotifyStats/FinalDesignReport/readme.md

 ## Test Plan and Results
 Our testing approach holds a combination of objective tests and subjective tests that may be difficult to quantify.
 Our plan is to first test the necessary, quantifiable test cases, such as verifying that our API endpoints are functional, that are databases are connected, and that performance is accurate.
-After this, we will be testing the result of our similarity algorithm, which is at least in part subjective, such that users are ￼as representative of both users’ tastes.
+After this, we will be testing the result of our similarity algorithm, which is at least in part subjective, such that users are as representative of both users’ tastes.
 Finally, we will make sure that the UI is aesthetically pleasing and intuitive.
 #### Test Cases:
 1)	Fast Load Time Test Case;
 This test is to ensure that users are admitted to the webapp quickly